hypertidy/PROJ/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of PROJ is to provide generic coordinate system transformations.
+The goal of PROJ is to provide generic coordinate system transformations and overcome some current challenges and limitations in R.

 ## Installation